Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Experiments

-\paragraph{Inference speed.} We compare several methods in terms of inference speed required to localize a single sentence query in~\cref{fig:time}.
-Our \vidgtr takes an average of 10ms to process a language query on \textit{ActivityCaptions} dataset. \vidgtr runs much faster than the previous video grounding methods, especially 2$\times$ faster than DEBUG~\cite{lu2019debug}.
-Furthermore, our set matching formulation eliminates the time-consuming pre- or post-processing stage, such as dense proposal generation and non-maximum suppression.
+\paragraph{Inference speed.} We compared several methods in terms of inference speed required to localize a single sentence query in~\figref{fig:teaser}.
+Our \lvtr takes an average of 10ms to process a language query on \textit{ActivityCaptions} dataset. \lvtr runs much faster than the previous NLVG methods, especially 2$\times$ faster than DEBUG~\cite{lu2019debug}.
+Furthermore, our set matching formulation eliminates the time-consuming pre-processing or post-processing stage, such as dense proposal generation and non-maximum suppression.